How to Apply

 • The Forge Project fellowship does not require you to have a specific project in mind.
 You can apply with a project, a goal, or simply use the time to deepen your practice.

 The Stockbridge-Munsee Community Fellowship does require that you apply with a specific project in mind that furthers the initiatives of the Cultural Affairs Department at Stockbridge-Munsee Community.
-For more information about the Cultural Affairs Department, please visit their website.
+For more information about the Cultural Affairs Department, please visit mohican.com.

-Stockbridge-Munsee tribal members are also welcome to apply without a project proposal.
-In this case these applications will be evaluated as part of the 2023 Forge Fellowship but will not be considered for the Stockbridge-Munsee Community Fellowship.
+Stockbridge-Munsee tribal members, First and Second Line descendants are also welcome to apply without a project proposal.
+In this case, these applications will be evaluated as part of the 2024 Forge Fellowship but will not be considered for the Stockbridge-Munsee Community Fellowship.
 Please review the application guidelines for more information.

-• Two letters are required from your references.
+• Yes, each of your two references will need to submit letters of recommendation.
 Submittable will send an email with the contact information that you provide to each of your references, who can then upload their reference letters directly to Submittable.
 Applications without letters of recommendation will be considered incomplete.
-Please note that all letters of reference must be received in Submittable on the application due date.
+Please note that all letters of reference must be received in Submittable on the application due date of Thursday, February 15, 2024, by 11:59 PM EST.

-• Feel free to reach out to Curator of Indigenous Programs & Community Engagement Sarah Biscarra Dilley (yaktitʸutitʸu yaktiłhini [Northern Chumash]) at [email protected] or Editorial Projects Manager Frances Cathryn at [email protected] for one-on-one guidance.
-Forge Project is also hosting an information webinar Monday, January 20, at 6:30 PM ET via Zoom for a general overview of the process, what we’re looking for in an application, a quick statement writing how-to, plus an open Q&A to answer all your questions.
+• Feel free to reach out to Director of Indigenous Programs and Relationality, Sarah Biscarra Dilley (yaktitʸutitʸu yaktiłhini [Northern Chumash]) at [email protected] or Public and Community Programs Coordinator, Robbie Wing (Cherokee Nation) at [email protected] for one-on-one guidance.
+Forge Project is also hosting an information webinar on Wednesday, January 17, 2024 at 6:30 PM EST via Zoom for a general overview of the process, what we’re looking for in an application, a quick statement writing how-to, plus an open Q&A to answer all your questions.
 Register online here.

 Please email [email protected] with any other questions.